xnnba1984/Benchmarking-the-Autoencoder-Design-for-Imputing-Single-Cell-RNA-Sequencing-Data/README.md

 ### 7. depth and width.py

-The Python code to train autoencoders with different depth and width.
+The Python code to train autoencoders with different depths and widths.
 The trained model will impute the dataset.
 The training and imputation are implemented by Pytorch deep learning library.

 ### 8. activation function.py